 After Sandy, the FEMA Modeling Task Force (MOTF), a group of modeling and risk analyst experts from FEMA Regions VIII (Denver) and IV (Atlanta) that was activated by FEMA in support of disaster response operations.
 The group consists of individuals with experience in multi-hazard loss modeling and impact assessments, including earthquakes, hurricanes, riverine and coastal floods (surges, tsunamis), winter storms and others.
 The MOTF plays an important role in coordinating hazard and modeling information from a variety of sources to develop consensus for best estimates of impacts before, during, and after events.
 The MOTF integrates observed information throughout disasters to verify, and enhance impact assessments.
 The MOTF developed Sandy storm surge inundation areas for both New York and New Jersey.
-The surge inundation boundary was created from field-verified High Water Marks (HWMs) and Storm Surge Sensor data from the USGS (through February 14, 2013).
-The MOTF used HWMs and Surge
+The surge inundation boundary was created from field-verified High Water Marks (HWMs) and

-&lt;sup>63 FEMA.
+62 FEMA.
 New York/New Jersey Coastal Advisory Flood Hazard Information Development.
 Final Report.
 August 30, 2013.
 Risk Assessment Mapping And Planning (RAMPP)